Metal Roof Colors for Ontario Homes: How to Pick a Shade That Lasts Decades

 Metal roof colors are baked into a factory-applied multi-layer coating that holds true for 30 to 50 years, while asphalt shingle color depends on loose mineral granules that fade and shed within a decade.

-PVDF (Kynar 500) coatings deliver the strongest fade and chalk protection; SMP coatings offer strong mid-tier performance at a lower price point.
+PVDF (Kynar 500) coatings deliver the strongest fade and chalk protection and are specifically recommended for Black, Red, and Green; SMP coatings offer strong mid-tier performance for the remaining shades.

-Modern metal roof finishes use infrared-reflective pigments, so even dark colors reflect more heat than most asphalt shingles.
+Modern metal roof finishes use infrared-reflective pigments, so even dark colors like Black (RAL 9005) reflect more heat than most asphalt shingles.

 View full-size physical samples on your property before committing - the same color can read very differently on standing seam versus stamped metal tile profiles.